Mitigating Data Injection Attacks on Federated Learning

 Even though the federated learning model preserves privacy, it is vulnerable to various security threats, including data injection and poisoning attacks \cite{li2022detection,zhao2021federated,tolpegin2020data,fang2020local}, backdoor access \cite{bagdasaryan2020backdoor,yar2023backdoor}, gradient attacks \cite{geiping2020inverting} and many more \cite{lyu2020threats,mammen2021federated}.
 In data injection attacks, malicious participants (agents) inject false data into the training process to manipulate the global model.
-Detecting data injection attacks in decentralized federated learning is a challenging task, as the data is distributed across multiple devices and there is no central authority with access to the entire data set to monitor the training process.
-This has led to the development of various techniques for detecting and preventing data injection attacks, including model-based methods \cite{wu2018data,ravi2019detection}, anomaly detection techniques \cite{shalom2022localization}, Byzantine resilient methods \cite{xu2022byzantine,so2020byzantine,fang2019bridge,yang2019byrdie}, and federated outlier detection \cite{ghosh2019robust,rodriguez2022backdoor}.
+Detecting data injection attacks in federated learning is challenging due to the distributed nature of the data across multiple devices.
+Although a coordinating node oversees the training process, it does not have access to the complete dataset, limiting its ability to comprehensively monitor for these attacks.
+This has led to the development of various techniques for detecting and preventing data injection attacks, including model-based methods \cite{wu2018data,ravi2019detection}, anomaly detection techniques \cite{shalom2022localization}, Byzantine resilient methods \cite{xu2022byzantine,so2020byzantine,FangYangEtAl.ITSIPN22,yang2019byrdie}, and federated outlier detection \cite{ghosh2019robust,rodriguez2022backdoor}.

 Previous works on detecting data injection attacks in federated learning have made notable contributions.
-For instance, Tolpegin et al. \cite{tolpegin2020data} proposed a PCA-based detector.
-Based on the difference in agents' parameter updates, they can separate the parameter updates into two clusters, one of malicious agents and the other of trustworthy agents.
-Yar et al. \cite{yar2023backdoor} suggested a modified dual ``gradient clipping defense".
-Standard clipping defense is a defense scheme specifically designed for data poisoning attacks, in which agents that send updates with norms too high are clipped.
-Yar et al. showed that on a dynamic network, a dual threshold clipping defense with one smaller threshold for neighboring agents and another larger threshold for the global model achieves better results.
+For instance, Tolpegin et al.\ \cite{tolpegin2020data} proposed a PCA-based detector.
+Based on the difference in agents' parameter updates, they were able to separate the parameter updates into two clusters, one comprising malicious agents and the other consisting of trustworthy agents.
+Yar et al.\ \cite{yar2023backdoor} suggested a modified dual ``gradient clipping defense".
+Standard clipping defense is a scheme specifically designed for data poisoning attacks, in which agents that send updates with norms too high are clipped.
+Yar et al.\ showed that in a dynamic network, a dual threshold clipping defense with one smaller threshold for neighboring agents and another larger threshold for the global model achieves better results.